-The analytical procedures of the various modules were the same as for 2018 / 2019 (year 25) of the Scheme.
+The analytical procedures of the various modules were the same as for 2019 / 2020 (year 26) of the Scheme.
 The results for each of the Scheme exercises are presented and discussed.
 Comments are provided on the performance of participating laboratories in each of the exercises.

-Two Ring Tests (RT), each of 25 specimens, were distributed (RT57 and RT58).
-The second (RT58) was targeted on non-native species and similar.
+Two Ring Tests (RT), each of 25 specimens, were distributed (RT59 and RT60).
+The second (RT60) was targeted on biotope-defining species and similar.
 The methods and policies used in the module followed the Ring Test Protocol (Worsfold & Hall, 2017a).

-For RT57, the average numbers of differences per participating laboratory (for a total of 21 laboratories with 23 submissions) were 4 generic differences and 7.2 specific differences.
-Three species (one polychaete annelid, one mollusc and one echiuran) were responsible for just over a quarter (27%) of the specific differences.
+For RT59, the average numbers of differences per participating laboratory (for a total of 22 laboratories with 18 submissions) were 2.2 generic differences and 4.2 specific differences.
+Three species (all amphipod crustaceans) were responsible for just over a third (36%) of the specific differences.

-For RT58, the average numbers of differences per participating laboratory (for a total of 19 participants with 19 submissions) were 4.8 generic differences and 7.3 specific differences.
-Seven specimens (an oligochaete, two crustaceans, two molluscs, a bryozoan and an ascidian), were responsible for almost half (47%) of the specific differences.
+For RT60, the average numbers of differences per participating laboratory (for a total of 22 participants with 17 submissions) were 1.4 generic differences and 2.4 specific differences.
+Five specimens (a sponge, a cnidarian, a mollusc, a bryozoan and an ascidian), were responsible for half (50%) of the specific differences.

-Laboratory Reference (LR): Six laboratories signed up for the LR23 module and five laboratories submitted specimens for confirmation.
-Most misidentifications were for Annelida (62%), followed by Arthropoda (21%) and minor phyla (14%).
+Laboratory Reference (LR): Five laboratories signed up for the LR25 module and four laboratories submitted specimens for confirmation.
+Most misidentifications were for Annelida (82%), followed by Arthropoda (9%).
 The methods and policies used in the module followed the recent Laboratory Reference Protocol (Hall & Worsfold, 2017).

 The methods and policies used in the Own Sample (OS) module followed the recent Own Sample Exercise Protocol (Worsfold & Hall, 2017b), produced to explain and standardise policies, including details of audit sample selection and determination of 'associated samples' for subsequent remedial actions.
 Laboratories were asked to submit full completed data matrices from their previous year's CSEMP / WFD, or similar alternative sampling programmes.
 The OS 'Pass / Fail' flagging system, introduced in Scheme Year 8, was continued (see Hall, 2010: Description of the Scheme Standards for the Benthic Invertebrate Component).
-In OS71-73, extraction efficiency (of individuals) was better than 90% in 93% of the comparisons and better than 95% in 89% of all comparisons.
-100% of countable taxa were extracted from the sample residues in 52% of samples.
-The Bray-Curtis similarity index ranged from 49.2% to 100% with an average of 96.5%.
-The Bray-Curtis similarity index was greater than 95% in 84% of comparisons; in 92% of cases, the value of the index was greater than 90% and, therefore, achieved 'Pass' flags.
-Twenty-four samples (25%) achieved 'Pass-Excellent' flags with Bray-Curtis similarity scores of 100%.
+In OS74-76, extraction efficiency (of individuals) was better than 90% in 90% of the comparisons and better than 95% in 87% of all comparisons.
+100% of countable taxa were extracted from the sample residues in 70% of samples.
+The Bray-Curtis similarity index ranged from 26% to 100% with an average of 94.8%.
+The Bray-Curtis similarity index was greater than 95% in 83% of comparisons; in 94% of cases, the value of the index was greater than 90% and, therefore, achieved 'Pass' flags.
+Six samples (9%) achieved 'Pass-Excellent' flags with Bray-Curtis similarity scores of 100%.

-Taxonomic Discrimination Protocol (TDP) development: Progress was made through Year 26 towards a TDP at family level for all biota, to allow better standardisation of recording policies and identification levels between laboratories for different taxa.
-It is currently at Committee review stage and due to be circulated for participants' comments in Year 27.
+Taxonomic Discrimination Protocol (TDP) development: Progress was made through Year 27 towards a TDP at family level for all biota, to allow better standardisation of recording policies and identification levels between laboratories for different taxa.
+It is currently at